greeeg/redefined.cloud/content/terms/virtual-machine/index.en.md

 relatedTerms: ['containers-and-docker', 'baremetal-server', 'load-balancer']
 ---

-Virtual machine is like a school bus.
+A Virtual machine is like a school bus.
 Instead of having every parent use their car (physical server) once a day paying for extra gas, they put their kids into a school bus, which costs less gas and is easier to use.

 Virtual machines are guest virtual computer systems running on a physical host: computers on top of computers.
 Like physical computers, they run applications and an operating system.